mgiglia92/eid103/2025/7-Mechanical Rectifier.md

 3. The system must have a way to measure (either in real-time or through post processing) it's input and output rotational speeds vs. time.
 4. The ouput rotational motion MUST rotate a disc with a diameter between 1-3 inches.
 5. Your system will be tested at 3 different frequencies (f = 1Hz, 0.5Hz, 0.25Hz)
+6. The system must take less than 10 seconds to get to steady state
+7. The system's design must be SAFE!
+No parts that spin in excess.
+We will discuss this during your design critiques.

 ## Milestones
 1. 3 potential solutions for the Mechanical Rectifier
     1. Sketches OR CAD are acceptable for visual representations of the mechanism